Skip to content

 • Why

-• With the combined data, you will be able to tell why this attack happened and why it was successful.
+• With the combined data, Cyanide can tell why this attack happened and why it was successful.

-Meaning, Responder will poison a host over LLMNR, then the poisoned host will reach back via whatever protocol the broadcast was for (e.g. SMB, RDP, MSSQL, etc.).
+If Responder poisons a source host via one of these broadcast protocols, it will reach back via whatever protocol the broadcast was for (e.g. SMB, RDP, MSSQL, etc.).

 • If the protocol is NOT SMB or HTTP, Responder will simply capture the credential and inform Cyanide of the results.
-Cyanide will then report this data back to core and an attempt to crack the hash will be made.
+Cyanide will then report this data back to NodeZero's ephemeral cloud architecture and attempt to re-use or crack the captured credential material.

 • Poisoners